MRDGH2821/Git-GitHub-Workshop/Creating Repo/Using Website (works on mobile also).md

-# Creating a Repo Using Website
+# Creating a Repo Using the Website

 _This guide works both on mobile & computer_<br><br>